 In an e-book and blog about paying for primary care, Gayle Brekke presents an argument laced with actuarial theory and jargon, calculations, notes, and citations.
 An appearance of scholarly pursuit and mathematical precision is thereby created; in both blog and e-book Brekke makes clear that she is an experienced actuary who is also deep intoContinue reading “Quick guide/recap for Brekke’s “Paying for Primary HealthCare” and my responses”

-The mathmatical core of Brekke’s “Paying for Primary Healthcare rests is not reasonably supported by the sources to which Brekke points.
+The mathmatical core of Brekke’s “Paying for Primary Healthcare is not reasonably supported by the sources to which Brekke points.

 Because paying for primary care with insurance incurs administrative costs not encountered in direct pay models, a case can be made that direct primary care should cost a patient less than insured primary care.
-But most DPC advocates are themselves PCPs and they have little to gain from offering discount pricing and much to gainContinue reading “The mathmatical core of Brekke’s “Paying for Primary Healthcare rests is not reasonably supported by the sources to which Brekke points.”
+But most DPC advocates are themselves PCPs and they just might have less to gain from offering discount pricing and moreContinue reading “The mathmatical core of Brekke’s “Paying for Primary Healthcare is not reasonably supported by the sources to which Brekke points.”

 Try due diligence before betting the health of your employees on Lee-Gross-style Direct Primary Care